package-url/purl-spec/README.rst

   - There is no default package repository: this should be implied either from the `distro` `qualifiers` `key` or using a base url as a `repository_url` `qualifiers` `key`
+  - The `namespace` is the "vendor" name such as "debian" or "ubuntu".
+    It is not case sensitive and must be lowercased.
   - The `name` is not case sensitive and must be lowercased.
   - `arch` is the `qualifiers` `key` for a package architecture
   - Examples::

-        deb:curl@7.50.3-1?arch=i386&distro=jessie
+        deb:debian/curl@7.50.3-1?arch=i386&distro=jessie
+        deb:debian/dpkg@1.19.0.4?arch=amd64&distro=stretch
+        deb:ubuntu/dpkg@1.19.0.4?arch=amd64

 - `docker` for Docker images